 If that formula doesn’t work, we could call the full-sibling curve “approximately normally distributed,” as it appears to be a normal distribution but doesn’t meet all of the requirements.
 For the sake of Rule 3 above, that might be the best we can do—as Rule 3 is the most ambiguous, we can only say whether or not a distribution appears to have the right shape.
 Rules 1 and 2, however, allow us to immediately label a dataset as inaccurate if the requirements aren’t met.

 Means and standard deviations

 The averages for relationship types can easily be calculated in your head, with a calculator, or with a pencil and paper.
 Standard deviations can bee found in peer-reviewed science articles for a few different relationship types.
-The value that empirical datasets seem to reach for the standard deviation of full-siblings is 3.6-3.8%.
+The value that empirical datasets reach for the standard deviation of full-siblings falls in the range 3.6-3.8%.
 Veller et al. (2019 & 2020), on other other hand, have calculated standard deviations for several relationship types based on mathematical formulae.

 Comparison of Standard Deviations